Start a ClojureScript App from Scratch

 Hot Module Reloading

-As long as you write reloadable code you can take advantage of HMR.
 This is the catch though: writing reloadable code can be tricky and time consuming.
 Writing reloadable code is made much easier when you write your code using React.
 This is likely part of the reason the two are seen as linked.

-The point is that figwheel offers a framework / library agnostic mechanism to support your ability to write HMR in your toolchain.
+figwheel offers a framework / library agnostic mechanism to support your ability to write HMR.
 Specifically, figwheel gives us hooks which we specify in the namespace where we want to take advantage of HMR.

 The way it works is when we write HMR we have to tell our app how to tear itself down and setup again when files are re-compiled.
 We have to write these functions ourselves.
 What figwheel helps with is providing hooks like :after-load and :before-load which will call our setup and teardown functions.

 Step 11 - Refactor for Figwheel

-We can demonstrate how to use figwheel hooks in the time-dive namespace.
-Our time-dive namespace is logging "Hello, Time Dive" on each reload.
+Open time_dive.cljs.
+Currently, our time-dive namespace is logging "Hello, Time Dive" on each reload.
 We could however only have it log on re-compile by adding a hook like this:

 (ns ^:figwheel-hooks tallex.time-dive)